aa2mz/Tiny-Radio/README.md

 ## Features:
+The following features are supported by the core software.
+Select the features that you'd like to use by connecting the corresponding pins to your project.
+No need to recompile, just plug in and play.

 - One or two clock sources for either a direction conversion or superheterodyne radio.
 - **USB, LSB, CW, AM and digital modes.** Automatic IF shifting as required.
 - selection of up to 4 IF filters with user defined center frequencies, band widths and IF shifts.